 Ranking the best ten Thai restaurants in the city is quite difficult.
 First, there are so many of them.
 I estimate that I’ve only tried perhaps 60 to 70 Thai establishments (many more, if other cities are included), so my local rankings are admittedly incomplete.
 Accordingly, popular websites such as Travel Advisor and Yelp can be excellent indicators of quality and consistency.
 Rarely do the consensus rankings get it wrong.

 Let’s do this “top ten countdown” in reverse order.
 Here are my top ten Thai restaurants in Las Vegas.

-(7) Lemongrass (Cosmopolitan) — I discovered this popular establishment while playing poker on night at the Aria.
+(7) Lemongrass (Cosmopolitan) — I discovered this popular establishment while playing poker on the night at the Aria.
 The Lemongrass even delivers into the room.
-Excellent food and varied menu make this one of the best Thai restaurants on the Las Vegas Strip.
-Slightly more expensive than others on this list due to location, it’s still a relative bargain compared to all the overpriced rip offs you’ll find elsewhere.
+Excellent food and a varied menu make this one of the best Thai restaurants on the Las Vegas Strip.
+Slightly more expensive than others on this list due to location, it’s still a relative bargain compared to all the overpriced rip-offs you’ll find elsewhere.
 You can’t go wrong with the Pad See Ewe.

 Know of any great Thai restaurants in Las Vegas that I missed?
 If so, please share it.

 What’s your favorite?